d4rky-pl/stfu-extension/README.md

 ## Changelog

+- 2.2.0: Rewrite service worker to prevent issues with MV3 being garbage standard that keeps glitching and killing things in the background
 - 2.1.0: Corporate ad-driven garbage bullshit requirement update (converted the extension from manifest v2 to v3)
 - 2.0.1: Update privacy practices
 - 2.0: Removed popup, added options page and context menu instead.
 Clicking on mute icon will now toggle mute status.